HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 ## Introduction

-_“On the Internet, nobody knows you're a dog.”_ While it might be true that you could try to remain anonymous to use the Internet as such, it can be quite hard to keep your personal data fully private.
-A [whole industry](https://crackedlabs.org/en/corporate-surveillance/) is dedicated to tracking users online, to build detailed user profiles for purposes such as targeted advertising, fraud detection, price differentiation, or even credit scoring..
+_"On the Internet, nobody knows you're a dog."_ While it might be true that you could try to remain anonymous to use the Internet as such, it can be quite hard to keep your personal data fully private.
+A [whole industry](https://crackedlabs.org/en/corporate-surveillance/) is dedicated to tracking users online, to build detailed user profiles for purposes such as targeted advertising, fraud detection, price differentiation, or even credit scoring.
 Sharing geolocation data with websites can prove very useful in day-to-day life, but may also allow them to [see your every movement](https://www.nytimes.com/interactive/2019/12/19/opinion/location-tracking-cell-phone.html).
-Even if a service treats a user’s private information diligently, the mere act of storing personal data provides hackers with an opportunity to [breach services and leak millions of personal records online](https://haveibeenpwned.com/).
+Even if a service treats a user's private information diligently, the mere act of storing personal data provides hackers with an opportunity to [breach services and leak millions of personal records online](https://haveibeenpwned.com/).

-Recent legislative efforts such as the [GDPR ](https://gdpr-info.eu/)in Europe, [CCPA ](https://www.oag.ca.gov/privacy/ccpa)in California, [LGPD ](https://www.upguard.com/blog/lgpd)in Brazil, or the [PDP Bill](https://dataprotectionindia.in/act/) in India all strive to require companies to protect personal data and implement privacy by default, including online.
+Recent legislative efforts such as the [GDPR](https://gdpr-info.eu/) in Europe, [CCPA](https://www.oag.ca.gov/privacy/ccpa) in California, [LGPD](https://www.upguard.com/blog/lgpd) in Brazil, or the [PDP Bill](https://dataprotectionindia.in/act/) in India all strive to require companies to protect personal data and implement privacy by default, including online.
 Major technology companies such as Google, Facebook and Amazon have already received [massive fines](https://en.wikipedia.org/wiki/GDPR_fines_and_notices) for alleged violations of user privacy.
 These new laws have given users a much larger say in how comfortable they are with sharing personal data — you probably already have clicked through quite a few cookie consent banners that enable this choice.
 Furthermore, web browsers are implementing [technological solutions](https://privacysandbox.com/) to improve user privacy, from blocking third-party cookies over hiding sensitive data to innovative ways to balance legitimate use cases on personal attributes with individual user privacy.

 In this chapter, we give an overview of the current state of privacy on the web.
 We first consider how user privacy can be harmed: we discuss how websites profile you through [online tracking](#how-websites-profile-you-online-online-tracking), and how they [access your sensitive data](#how-websites-handle-your-sensitive-data).
 We then look at the impact of tools that empower users to protect their privacy.
 Next, we dive into ways websites [protect sensitive data](#how-websites-protect-your-sensitive-data) and give you a choice through [privacy preference signals](#how-websites-give-you-a-privacy-choice-privacy-preference-signals).
 We close with an [outlook on the efforts that browsers are making to safeguard your privacy in the future](#how-browsers-are-evolving-their-privacy-approaches).

 ## How websites profile you online: Online tracking

 The HTTP protocol is inherently stateless, so by default there is no way for a website to know whether two visits to the same website, or two visits to different websites, are from the same user.
 However, such information could be useful for websites to build more personalized user experiences, and for third parties building profiles of user behavior across websites for funding content on the web through targeted advertising or providing services such as fraud detection.

 Unfortunately, obtaining this information currently often relies on online tracking, [around which many large and small companies have built their business](https://crackedlabs.org/en/corporate-surveillance/).
-This has even led to [calls to ban targeted advertising](https://www.forbrukerradet.no/wp-content/uploads/2021/06/20210622-final-report-time-to-ban-surveillance-based-advertising.pdf), since invasive tracking  is at odds with users’ privacy: users might not want anyone to follow their tracks across the web, especially when visiting websites on sensitive topics.
-We’ll look at the main companies and technologies that make up the online tracking ecosystem.
+This has even led to [calls to ban targeted advertising](https://www.forbrukerradet.no/wp-content/uploads/2021/06/20210622-final-report-time-to-ban-surveillance-based-advertising.pdf), since invasive tracking is at odds with users' privacy: users might not want anyone to follow their tracks across the web, especially when visiting websites on sensitive topics.
+We'll look at the main companies and technologies that make up the online tracking ecosystem.

 ### Third-party tracking

 Online tracking is often done through certain third-party libraries.
 These libraries usually provide some (useful) service, but in the process some of them also generate a unique identifier for each user, which can then be used to follow and profile users across websites.
 The [WhoTracksMe](https://whotracks.me/) project is dedicated to discovering the most widely deployed online trackers.
 We use WhoTracksMe's classification of trackers, but restrict ourselves to four [categories](https://whotracks.me/blog/tracker_categories.html): advertising, pornvertising, site analytics and social media.

 We see that Google-owned domains are prevalent in the online tracking market, namely in site analytics.
 Google Analytics, which reports website traffic, is present on almost two thirds of all websites.
 Around 30% of sites include Facebook libraries, while other trackers only reach single-digit percentages.
 Overall, 82% of mobile sites and 83% of desktop sites include at least one tracker, usually for site analytics or advertising purposes.
 Three out of four websites have fewer than 10 trackers, but there is a long tail of sites with many more trackers: one desktop site contacted 133 (!) distinct trackers.